Introduction

 Documentation and Inspections

-• Safety Assurance: Inspectors check that the replacement follows safety protocols, reducing the risk of injuries or future structural failures.
+- Safety Assurance: Inspectors verify that your project meets safety standards, minimizing the risk of injuries or future issues.

 Types of Inspections

-1. Pre-Construction Inspection: This initial inspection focuses on verifying that your plans comply with local regulations.
-It may involve checking the existing structure for any code violations.
+- Pre-Construction Inspection: This initial assessment ensures your plans comply with local regulations and checks for any existing code violations.

-3. Final Inspection: After completion, a final inspection confirms that all work complies with the approved plans and local building codes.
+- Final Inspection: A concluding inspection verifies that your completed work aligns with approved plans and meets local standards.

 Ensuring Compliance